eduardohralejandro/Groceries-app/README.md

 ## Groceries app
  :tada:

- Groceries app is an application which allows users from companies to do their shopping list for their next event.
+ Groceries app is an application which allows users from companies to create and manage their shopping list for their next event.

 You can run this project with